Melbourne’s exciting mix of style, sport, culture and dining means you’ll never want to leave.

 By Ellie Schneider

-With Melbourne's combination of world-class dining, art galleries, homegrown fashion and a packed sports calendar, it's no surprise Victoria's capital is regarded the world’s most livable city.
-Follow this guide to discover its hidden charms.
+With Melbourne's combination of world-class dining, art galleries, homegrown fashion and a packed sports calendar, it's no surprise Victoria's capital is regarded as one of the world’s most livable cities.
+Follow this guide to discover its hidden charms both ancient and modern.

-- Cheer with the fans at sporting events
+- Cheer with the fans at major Australian sporting events

 - Dine at culinary hotspots